rfennell/AzurePipelines/Extensions/GenerateReleaseNotes/readme.md

-1.4 - Add advanced option to choose if PAT or defaultcreds are used 1.5 - Put in logic to skip any non VSTS release artifacts 1.6 - Added parameter to limit release notes generation in a release to only primary artifact
+1.4 - Add advanced option to choose if PAT or defaultcreds are used 1.5 - Put in logic to skip any non VSTS release artifacts 1.6 - Added parameter to limit release notes generation in a release to only primary artifact 2.0 - Added support to look back to through prior releases to last successful deployment

 This task generates a markdown release notes file based on a template passed into the tool.
 The output report being something like the following: